tta-icml2025/tta-icml2025.github.io/docs/source/index.rst

 **Keywords** Adaptation, Continual Learning, Robustness, Personalization

 **Format**
-We will welcome submission of short papers (= 4 pages).
+We will welcome submission of short papers (= 4 pages content without the references as well as an (optional) Appendix with an unlimited number of pages).
 Accepted submissions will be selected for poster, lightning talk (= 1 slide in 1 minute), and oral presentation at the workshop.
 The workshop will not include proceedings.

 *We welcome the submission of relevant, high-quality, short paper versions of papers accepted to the main conference.*